OWASP/www-project-developer-outreach-program/index.md

 * Engage with the Outreach community to spread the word to the developers

-Stay Tune for Developer Security Summit on 24th July, 2021.
+Stay Tune for AppSec Days OWASP Developer Security Summit on 24th July, 2021.